 Although book knowledge is not a requirement for spiritual awakening or following our philosophy of life, it is good for newcomers to get acquainted with its rich history and culture, and the inspiring example and life-changing teachings of the Buddha, the great masters, and teachers throughout the ages.
 Also, seek out experience members who can mentor your walk along the path; their familiarity with Buddhism can serve as valuable guides in your journey.
 Visit our Four Noble Truths web page here to get you further along the path.

 Third Step: Practice the teachings.

 Believing in the teachings is not enough; you should strive to apply them in your daily life.
 Buddhism is about transforming your life and being a positive influence on others.
 Nobody can do it for you; you are responsible for your own happiness, success, and failure.
 Practices like meditation, prayer, sutra chanting, and deep self-reflection, and regularly keeping the Uposatha Practice Days (Buddhist Sabbath) are all part of the American Buddhist lifestyle.
 By engaging with the teachings on a regular basis, you will eventually experience changes in your life and environment.
 See our Suggested Daily Practices web page here to get started.

 Fourth Step: Enroll in a course.

 Our Fellowship offers a sequential order of courses to help you grow in the teachings.
-For beginners, we suggest the Buddhism 1.0 course.
-This course meet just once a month for a certain length of time, and are designed to meet the needs of busy people like you.
+For beginners, we suggest the Buddhism 1.0 course (currently not offered).
+This course meets just once a month for a certain length of time, and are designed to meet the needs of busy people like you.
 In order to receive Affirmation (see Step 7), you must successfully complete the Buddhism 1.0 course.
 Visit our Courses web page here.